Spicy Cauliflower Rice

 - salt and fresh ground black pepper to taste

-- Chop onion into very small dice.
+- Chop onion into medium-sized pieces.

 - I didn’t think it reheated particularly well, so I’d only make as much as I would eat at that meal.